 - What is the grass area used for?

-- The ‘grass look’ you prefer?
+- The ‘grass look’ you will prefer?

 - Your climate?

-- The soil type in your area?
+- What is the soil type in your area?

 - What is your water accessibility and rainfall?